Last Updated: March 2021

 Ideation is not the same as a suicidal act or attempt, but it does have the potential to go from a thought to an action and should be taken seriously if your child is experiencing it.
 Intervention at the ideation stage may help keep your teenager from taking their own life.

-Learn more about suicidal ideation in teens and contact the National Suicide Prevention Lifeline at 1-800-273-8255, if your child is in crisis.
+Learn more about suicidal ideation in teens and contact the 988 Suicide & Crisis Lifeline, if your child is in crisis.

 Identifying a Suicide Threat in a Teenager

 It’s not uncommon for teenagers to joke about wanting to “end it all” over something like lack of sleep, a social dilemma, or work problems that they may be experiencing.
 However, for some teens, it can be a cry for help.

 On average, 17% of adolescents have had suicidal thoughts at least once in the past year.
 If your child is talking about suicidal thoughts, it should be considered real, and swift action should be taken.

 Suicidal ideation is sometimes the result of depression or another mental illness, but it’s important to remember that any teen can suffer from suicidal thoughts.
 In these instances, proper behavioral and mental health treatment can often aid in prevention.